 The Router is designed to allow network connectivity with minimal configuration.
-That said, you can configure the network settings and customize the Router from VantronOS interface.
+That being said, you can configure the network settings and customize the Router from VantronOS interface.

-- 1. Input the LAN port IP address of the Router in your browser to log in the VantronOS web interface (default: http://172.18.1.1/). - Operation of the contract o - ° Default password: admin / Super user password: rootpassword
+1. Input the LAN port IP address of the Router in your browser to log in the VantronOS web interface (default: http://172.18.1.1/).

+° Default user: admin / Super user: root